CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 1. Because the contents of the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro are always inserted into the bundle, if the bundle developer has already included this macro, they will encounter a multiple definition error during linking.
 2. The linker error messages are described in terms of implementation details, making the cause unclear to the bundle developer.
+3. The bundle context pointer will be changed from a `BundleContextPrivate` to a `BundleContext`, changing setter/getter behavior.
+This has the potential to cause compatibility issues if the bundle developer updates the framework without recompiling the bundles.

 ## Alternatives